AquaCal

 EE

-Display shows EE or EEr; unit is non‑responsive or stuck in error.
+Display shows EE or EEr; the unit is non-responsive or stuck in an error state.

 Internal Control Board Error